ADA History and its Transformation to ADA AA

-- The Act necessitates that federal courts construing ADA and any other Federal disability discrimination laws concentrate on whether the individual seeking protection from law has an impairment fitting the lawful definition of the “disability”.
+- The Act necessitates that federal courts construing ADA and any other Federal disability discrimination laws concentrate on whether the individual seeking protection from the law has an impairment fitting the lawful definition of the “disability”.

 Who Does ADAAA Protect?

-While ADAAA does not mention learning disabilities in particular, it protects the rights of a person with one or more of the following:
+While ADAAA does not mention learning disabilities, in particular, it protects the rights of a person with one or more of the following:

-- An individual with physical or intellectual impairment that limits at least one major life activity substantially.
+- An individual with a physical or intellectual impairment that limits at least one major life activity substantially.